w3dong/lab0-1/index.md

 Quoting my favorite sentence:
-> Knowledge is of no value unless you put it into practice I am doing my best to study modern tools and making my ideas come to real life with new knowledge I learned.
+> Knowledge is of no value unless you put it into practice

+I am doing my best to study modern tools and making my ideas come to real life with new knowledge I learned.

-If you are interested, here is the list for what I am planning on to improve/learn in the following quarters
+If you are interested, here is the list for what I am planning on to improve/learn in the following quarters.

 - javascript
 - typescript
 - react